-The Department of Housing and Community Development administers three homebuyer programs: the My HOME, Downpayment and Closing Costs Assistance Program, the Acquisition and Rehabilitation Program and the New Construction Program.
+The Department of Housing and Community Development administers three homebuyer programs: the My HOME Program, the Acquisition and Rehabilitation Program and the New Construction Program.

-- The My Home Program will assist income eligible first time homebuyers to purchase eligible residential properties by providing up to \$20,000, as needed for mortgage principle reduction, down payment and/or closing cost assistance.
-In FY 2015, The My HOME Program will assist approximately 244 low income households to purchase eligible properties - The Acquisition and Rehabilitation Program provides funding to developers to acquire, rehabilitate and sell residential properties to income eligible low-income households. - The New Construction Program provides subsidies to assist a developer to stimulate construction of new affordable housing for income eligible low-income households.
+The My Home Program will assist income eligible first time homebuyers to purchase eligible residential properties by providing homeownership assistance as needed for mortgage principle reduction, down payment and/or closing cost assistance.
+The My HOME Program will provide two tiers of homeownership assistance:

+- 1. Up to \$20,000, as needed for households with an annual income between 50%-80% AMI. - 2.
+Up to \$60,000 as needed for households with an annual incomes at or below 50% of AMI.

+The Acquisition and Rehabilitation Program provides funding to developers to acquire, rehabilitate and sell residential properties to income eligible low-income households.

+The New Construction Program provides subsidies to assist a developer to stimulate construction of new affordable housing for income eligible low-income households.